Summer family fun at Devil's Dyke and Saddlescombe Farm

-There is so much to do this Spring at Devils Dyke and Saddlescombe Farm.
+There is so much to do this Summer at Devils Dyke and Saddlescombe Farm.
 We’ve picked out our favourite 50 things activities for you.
-Every adventurous family will find something to suit, from geocaching to kite flying.
+Every adventurous family will find something to suit, from camping to making friends with a bug.
 So go out, fill your lungs with fresh air, and enjoy this legendary countryside spot.

 Building a den using natural woodland materials is one of the coolest activities on the 50 things to do before you're 11 ¾ challenge list.
 When the days are lighter building a den is a great idea as you'll have longer to make it and more time to spend in it.
 Find some nice long branches and prop them wig wam like against a tree.
 You can use sticks and twigs and leaves to cover the den and surprise anyone that walks past.